CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 ![Jasmine - passing tests](../images/jasmine_passing_tests.png)

-Okay, the next thing I want you to do is to right click anywhere on the browser window and choose `Inspect` from the pop-up menu.
+Okay, the next thing I want you to do is to right-click anywhere on the browser window and choose `Inspect` from the pop-up menu.
 That opens the developer console.
 Try creating a new instance of a `Person` by following the example below.

 ![Creating a Person in the browsers console](../images/jasmine_console_2.png)

-Cool, the browsers console can function as a way to manually tests your units and functions - similarly to rubys `irb`.
+Cool, the browsers console can function as a way to manually tests your units and functions - similarly to ruby's `irb`.

 Let's write some more tests.